The e-Training is based on the latest evidence about diabetes distress and the NDSS Diabetes and Emotional Health handbook.

 - reflect on your current clinical practice and how you might adapt your consultations after the training.

 The e-Training development and evaluation study are led by Dr Christel Hendrieckx, Jennifer Halliday and Prof Jane Speight from the ACBRD, with funding from the ADEA Research Foundation and the ACBRD.
+This study has received Deakin University ethics approval (HEAG-H 179_2017).

 Why is this evaluation study important?